teaxyz/white-paper/white-paper.md

 The submission of a package release requires multiple transactions to occur atomically.
 Specifically, the package maintainer must:

-* Register the package (and its semantic version) with the decentralized registry,
+* Register the package (and its semantic version) with the decentralized registry.
-* Upload the package into the decentralized storage system for resilience, censorship resistance, and ease of distribution, and
+* Upload the package into the decentralized storage system for resilience, censorship resistance, and ease of distribution.
 * Contribute to the package’s reputation and trustworthiness by *steeping* tea tokens.

 Failure of any one of the three operations will result in the protocol reverting to its previous state, thus eliminating any evidence of the submission.